-The SubjuGator team and the Machine Intelligence Laboratory are proud to partner with several organizations in Central Florida to provide insightful outreach programs to our community.
-The SubjuGator team has presented the SubjuGator family of vehicles to grade school students and community members at local museums, UF's Engineering and Science Fair, and UF's Robotics Fair.
-Also, laboratory tours are frequently given to prospective students and community members, such as the residence of Oak Hammock, a local retirement community.
-In addition, SubjuGator members also instruct two, week-long robotics summer camps for elementary and middle school students (ages 5-12), Figure 20.
+The SubjuGator team and the Machine Intelligence Laboratory are proud to partner with several organizations in Northwest and Central Florida to provide insightful outreach programs to our community.
+The SubjuGator team presents the SubjuGator family of vehicles to grade school students and community members at local museums, UF's Engineering and Science Fair, and UF's Robotics Fair.
+Notatably, while testing in Panama City, FL the SubjuGator team held interactive presentations at Everitt and Surfside Middle School, Figure 20.
+In addition, SubjuGator members also instruct two, weeklong robotics summer camps for elementary and middle school students (ages 5-12), Figure 20.
 Students are taught principals of robotics, controls, and autonomy using Lego Mindstorms.
 The team's hope is to generate excitment for science and engineering in all ages.